-Now the characters are not there and the buffet has been replaced with family-style.
+Now the characters are back but the buffet has been replaced with family-style.
 And the quality and experience really are just not the same.

 So Cape May has gone from being one of the best choices for breakfast at Epcot to one of the worst.

-The Breakfast Menu is $25 for adults and $14 for children aged 3 to 9.
+The current Breakfast Menu is $45 for adults and $29 for children aged 3 to 9.

 Assorted House-made Pastries and Spreads

 Croissant, Multigrain Croissant, French Rolls, “Lobster Tail” layered Crispy Pastry filled with Pastry Cream, Mini Muffins with Butter, Jelly, and Chocolate-Hazelnut Spread

 Yogurt Parfait and Mixed Seasonal Fruit